There should be no negligence in following precautions against COVID-19 in Metro: CM Kejriwal

 Kerala’s finance minister Thomas Isaac tests positive for Covid-19

 The Home Ministry had recently issued guidelines allowing metro services in the country to resume operations in a graded manner, following which the Delhi Metro Rail Corporation (DMRC) said it would be done in three stages from September 7-12.

 Under stage one, Yellow Line or Line 2 and Rapid Metro were made operational with restricted service hours, a DMRC official said.
 Trains will operate in batches of four-hour each from 7 to 11 am in the morning and 4 to 8 pm in the evening in the first stage, officials said.

 Metro services in the National Capital Region were halted on March 22 due to the pandemic.
-The DMRC has appealed to people to use the rapid transport only if urgently needed.
+The DMRC has appealed to people to use rapid transport only if urgently needed.